Jaemu/jaemu.github.io/content/post/2015/7-11/phylogeny-and-dogs.md

 Further Reading:

 - ["Taming the Wild"](http://ngm.nationalgeographic.com/2011/03/taming-wild-animals/ratliff-text/2), an article from Nat Geo describing the efforts to study the genetic origins of domesticated behaviors.
 Of particular interest is the assertion made that domestication is a fluid rather than linear unidirectional process.
-- ["Urinary oxytocin and social bonding in related and unrelated wild chimpanzees"](http://rspb.royalsocietypublishing.org/content/280/1755/20122765), a paper on the chemical changes in chimpanzees the engage in social cooperation
+- ["Urinary oxytocin and social bonding in related and unrelated wild chimpanzees"](http://rspb.royalsocietypublishing.org/content/280/1755/20122765), a paper on the chemical changes that occur in chimpanzees that engage in social cooperation
 - ["How Much Is That in Dog Years?
 The Advent of Canine Population Genomics"](http://journals.plos.org/plosgenetics/article?id=info:doi/10.1371/journal.pgen.1004093), paper describing the history of the study of dog phylogeny.